Wood loses world title in stoppage defeat by Lara

 "I thought Leigh was cruising that fight, won four rounds on the spin, but Mauricio Lara came with a left hook from the heavens."

-Heartbreak for Leigh in thriller
+Heartbreak for Wood in thriller

 A fight widely expected to be a shootout between arguably two of the biggest punchers of the division did not disappoint.